 Most of the Ryerson public realm is owned by the City of Toronto.
 Close coordination with the City is required for any improvements on public right-of-ways.

-The Campus Public Realm plan provides a high level vision, direction and key performance indicators (KPIs) for the development of public realm features on campus.
+The Campus Public Realm plan provides a high-level vision, direction and key performance indicators (KPIs) for the development of outdoor, publcly-accessible features on campus.

 The Campus Public Realm Plan was developed between 2015-2016 with the help of DTAH Architects.

-Some highlights from the community consultations that went into shaping the Plan included:
+Some highlights from the community consultations that went into shaping the Campus Public Realm Plan included:

 - Placemaking is important; the plan should create high-quality destinations.